jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 Within days:

-* four of my high school friends and I found ourselves united in faith,
+* three of my high school friends and I found ourselves united in faith,
 * an old girlfriend and I reconnected with new purpose,
-* and one year later, each of us independently chose to serve missions.
+* each of us independently chose to serve missions.

 The Living Water didn’t just fill me— it **united** us.